Nebizar/MachineLearning-NeuralNetworks/README.md

 ## Optimisation for Machine Learning

 Notebooks with various algorithms and  for optimising multi-dimensional functions used in Machine Learning Algorithms (SGD etc.)

+## NLP

+Notebooks with excercises from Natural Language Processing course on Poznan University of Technology.